scribear/ScribeAR-NodeServer/whisper-service/README.md

 **Run unit tests**

-1. Ensure that you have installed global dependencies dependencies as well as model dependencies for the models that you want to test
+1. Ensure that you have installed global dependencies dependencies
 2. Run tests with pytest
     ```
     pytest
     ```

+**Test coverage**

+1. Ensure that you have installed global dependencies dependencies
+2. Run tests with pytest
+    ```
+    pytest --cov=. --cov-report=html
+    ```
+3. Coverage results can be found in `htmlcov` folder

 **Implementing a new model**